 A hop may refer to any of the following:

-1. When referring to a network, hops are the amount of connections in-between the source and destination.
+1. When referring to a network, a hop is an intermediate connection between the source and destination.
 With the traceroute command, any user can see how many hops it takes to reach a destination.
-As can be seen in the example below, to connect from an example computer to Computer Hope it took three hops; traceroute displayed each of the servers, routers, and their response time for each hop.
+As can be seen in the example below, to connect from an example computer to Computer Hope, it took three hops.
+Traceroute displayed each of the servers, routers, and their response time for each hop.

 1 169 ms 190 ms 160 ms slc1-tc.xmission.com [184.108.40.206]

 2 159 ms 160 ms 190 ms cisco0-tc.xmission.com [220.127.116.11]

 3 165 ms 189 ms 159 ms www.computerhope.com [18.104.22.168]

 2. In IRC, a HOP is short for half OP and is a user that doesn't have every right, but can kick, ban, voice, and change topic.